 Since my kids are used to seeing me create with felt they don’t get usually super impressed over anything I make (grass is always greener, it’s true), but Ryan was really excited about the representations of the 10 plagues of Egypt and the ability to retell the account using the felt story images.
 This 7-year-old is definitely all about “gross” things right now.

-If you’re new to my felt story sets, there are others you can add to your collection.
+If you’re new to felt story sets, there are some free ones you can try.
 After downloading, you can (to name a few):

 - Print on t-shirt transfer paper, iron onto sheets of felt, cut out, and use on a flannel board.
 (TUTORIAL)